SAP/cloud-security-client-go/README.md

 ### Current limitations
 The client library does not yet provide support for multi tenant applications, where the SaaS tenants use different IAS tenants than the provider tenant.
-This limitation will be overcome within the next few weeks.
+This limitation will be overcome within the next few weeks, once there is full support for that from IAS and IAS-Broker side.